Ferris State University: Satellite and online locations

 In addition to the main campus, Ferris State University has programs offered at 19 off-campus locations including Dowagiac, Grand Rapids, Flint, Lansing, Traverse City, and University Center.
 Although the main campus of the university is located in a rural setting the satellite locations are all located in larger, more urban communities.
 Some programs, such as the Doctor of Pharmacy program, are split between locations having students take the first 2 years of study at a campus in one city and the next 2 years at another.
 These locations are managed by the division of Extended and International Operations under the heading Ferris Statewide and Online.

 Organization

-Administrative structure

 Ferris State University is governed by a board of trustees which has general supervision of the institution and controls and directs institutional expenditures.
 Members of the Board serve eight-year, staggered terms as appointed by the Governor with the advice and consent of the State Senate.

 The president of the university is appointed by the board of trustees as its principal executive officer and serves at its pleasure.
 The president is an ex-officio member of the board without the right to vote.
 At present, the university is led by its 19th president, Bill Pink, who was inaugurated on June 30, 2022.